How to Get Lawn Care Customers in a New City or Market

 Digital marketing can back you up, but it’s often slower in brand-new markets.

-When Augusta Lawn Care expanded to new franchise locations, we launched Google My Business profiles, Facebook pages, and ran targeted ads — but none of those replaced boots on the ground.
+When Augusta Lawn Care expanded to new franchise locations, we launched Google [blocked] My Business profiles, Facebook pages, and ran targeted ads — but none of those replaced boots on the ground.
 They simply complemented the physical outreach.

 Use Facebook hyperlocal ads to boost your brand awareness in those exact neighborhoods where you're door knocking.
 It makes your flyer look less like a cold message and more like a company they’ve heard of.